 Stille Wateren (2009)

-a radiophonic installation for laptop, low power radio transmitter and portable FM radios
+a radiophonic installation for audio playback devices, micro radio transmitters and FM radios

 "Moar bie stille woaters

 Uit "Stil Woater" van Simon van Wattum / From "Stil Woater" by Simon van Wattum